Rob Paulsen: Career

 However, Paulsen's most famous advertising role was in the original commercial of the now ubiquitous Got Milk? campaign.
-The famous commercial, Who shot Alexander Hamilton in that famous duel?, aired in 1993, and launched the Got Milk? campaign into a monstrously successful enterprise.
+The famous commercial, Who shot Alexander Hamilton in that famous duel?, aired in 1993, and launched the Got Milk? campaign into a successful enterprise.
 Paulsen continues to be one of the most sought-after commercial voice actors in the industry.
 He can be currently heard as the voice of singing Mr. Mini-Wheat in the Mini-Wheats commercials in Canada.

 From 1987 to 1995, Paulsen voiced Raphael and various supporting characters in the original 1987 Teenage Mutant Ninja Turtles series.
 Originally starting as a five-part miniseries, the series continued for ten seasons and 193 episodes.
 It was a great success and became an instant pop culture symbol.
 Paulsen has said that Raphael's voice is very similar to his natural voice.

 He returned to the franchise as Donatello for the 2012 Teenage Mutant Ninja Turtles series on Nickelodeon, which ran for five seasons and 124 episodes from September 29, 2012, until November 12, 2017.
 He also reprised his role as 1987 Raphael in the multiple 1987/2012 crossover episodes.

-Paulsen serves as the voice director for the subsequent series, Rise of the Teenage Mutant Ninja Turtles, which premiered in July 2018.
+Paulsen served as the voice director for the subsequent series, Rise of the Teenage Mutant Ninja Turtles, which premiered in July 2018.

-Throughout the early 1990s, Paulsen continued to co-star in animated series, which allowed him to branch further into radio and television announcements and dropped live action acting from his repertoire.
+Throughout the early 1990s, Paulsen continued to co-star in animated series, which allowed him to branch further into radio and television announcements, and came with the consequence of dropping live action acting from his repertoire.
 In 1993, he voiced "Antoine Depardieu" in ABC's series Sonic the Hedgehog, and "Arthur", an insecure accountant in a moth costume (wings included), in the superhero series The Tick in 1995, replacing Micky Dolenz, who had originally played Arthur.